DUI Virginia First Offense DUI In VA Lawyer Fairfax 2nd DUI In VA

 Under Virginia’s laws and regulations, drivers usually face a “less strict” penalty and judgment if they are caught driving under influence for the first time.

 License suspension, jail, paying a fine, possible restricted license, possible VASAP (Virginia Alcohol Safety Action Program) and the use of an ignition interlock device could be given to a person who commits his first offense in Virginia as a DUI (Driver Under Influence).
-The penalties that are given to the DUI violator are highly dependent on whether there was a minor in the car with the violator when he/she was issued a DUI conviction, on his/her BAC (Blood Alcohol Level) percentage, if damage was caused by the DUI violator while he/she was driving, and/or his/her age at that time.
+The penalties that are given to the drunk driving offender are highly dependent on whether there was a minor in the car with the violator when he/she was issued a DUI conviction, on his/her BAC (Blood Alcohol Level) percentage, if damage was caused by the drunk driving offender while he/she was driving, and/or his/her age at that time.

 Penalties for First DUI Offense in Virginia